 - 1. Conference games will be scheduled for seven innings and 60 minutes maximum (except Sunday conference and others that choose to use a 9-inning or similar format instead of a double-header schedule).
 Teams are limited to scoring five runs per inning except for the final inning (Sunday Men's and Thursday 35+ Women's conference will have a 5 run per inning limit with no mercy rule). - 2.
-A game shortened by weather or other factors shall be considered a regulation game if five innings have been concluded, or if four and one-half innings with the home team ahead have been concluded.
-(Note: If the game is tied after five innings, it shall end as a tie.)
+A game shortened by weather or other factors shall be considered a regulation game in a 7-inning game, 4 innings are concluded (or 3.5 innings if the home team is ahead) and in a 9-inning game, 5 innings are concluded (4.5 innings if the home team is ahead).
+(Note: If the game is tied after 4 innings for a 7-inning game, or 5 innings for a 9-inning game, it shall end as a tie.)
 Games that do not reach regulation length shall be replayed in their entirety. - 3.
 With 10 minutes playing time remaining, and the game has not reached the sixth inning, the current inning will be completed, and the next inning will be the final, unlimited-run inning.
 The third out is the beginning of the next inning.
 In the event of a tie, one extra, unlimited-run inning will be played.
 If the game is still tied, it will end in a tie. - 4.
 Flip flop rules: When the unlimited-run inning starts, if the home team trails by at least seven runs, the original home team will bat first and bat first throughout the remainder of the game; the original visiting team will bat after the home team's final out only if the home team ties the game or takes the lead.
-In addition, if the visiting team does not have a seven-run lead entering the inning, but its lead reaches 15 runs in the top of that inning, the teams will flip flop at that point.
+In addition, if the visiting team does not have a seven-run lead entering the inning, but its lead reaches 10 runs in the top of that inning, the teams will flip flop at that point.
 Managers and umpires shall note any runners on base, and the current batter, in case the home team ties or takes the lead.
 If this happens, the visiting team will finish its at-bat after the home team's final out.
 The flip flop rule will be printed on the back of each score card that the umpire will have.